Unification of Decoupling Limits in String and M-theory

-DLCQ M-theory is related by duality to a web of decoupling limits that describe strings or branes exhibiting non-Lorentzian behaviors. limits (see e.g. \cite{Dijkgraaf:1997vv, Gopakumar:2000ep, Harmark:2000ff, Gomis:2000bd, Danielsson:2000gi, Hyun:2000cw}) systematically in curved non-Lorentzian geometries using both worldsheet and supergravity approaches~\cite{Harmark:2017rpg,Bergshoeff:2018yvt,Oling:2022fft}.
-In light of these developments, we revisit and expand in this Letter the duality web surrounding Matrix theory, which leads us to discover a zoo of new decoupling limits and their target space non-Lorentzian geometries.
-We will see that this web encompasses not only all Matrix theories, but also different string theories that are \emph{nonrelativistic}~\cite{Gomis:2000bd, Danielsson:2000gi}, \emph{tensionless}~\cite{Lindstrom:1990qb}, \emph{ambitwistor}~\cite{Mason:2013sva}, and \emph{Carrollian}~\cite{Cardona:2016ytk}.
+Our results update and extend the known features of the duality web surrounding DLCQ M-theory~\cite{Dijkgraaf:1997vv, Gopakumar:2000ep, Harmark:2000ff, Gomis:2000bd, Danielsson:2000gi, Hyun:2000cw}, taking into account recent developments in curved non-Lorentzian geometries \cite{Harmark:2017rpg,Bergshoeff:2018yvt,Oling:2022fft}, which appear as the background geometry after taking the limit.
+We will see that this duality web encompasses not only all Matrix theories, but also different string theories that are \emph{nonrelativistic}~\cite{Gomis:2000bd, Danielsson:2000gi}, \emph{tensionless}~\cite{Lindstrom:1990qb}, \emph{ambitwistor}~\cite{Mason:2013sva}, and \emph{Carrollian}~\cite{Cardona:2016ytk}.
 We will also reveal novel corners that arise from a \emph{2nd} DLCQ, which are relevant for \emph{Spin Matrix theories} (SMT) from near-BPS limits of AdS/CFT \cite{Harmark:2017rpg}.
 The 11D uplifts of all these limits give rise to different corners of M-theory that are U-dual to each other.
 See Fig.~\ref{fig:rm} for a road map of this duality web.

 \nicesection{Matrix Theory from Critical Fields}